A Polish Book of Monsters: The monster theme

 Several reviewers commented on the titular concept of the anthology (that of the monster) which Kandel also addresses in his introduction to the volume.

-Froggatt references Kandel's introduction in this volume that "The Polish monster is a far more ambivalent creature" than those traditionally portrayed by Western writers, whose "core purpose remains 'to make us gasp and scream'", and so the line between humans and monsters presented in this volume is rather thinner than the title would suggest.
+Froggatt references Kandel's introduction in this volume that "The Polish monster is a far more ambivalent creature" than those traditionally portrayed by Western writers, whose "core purpose remains 'to make us gasp and scream", and so the line between humans and monsters presented in this volume is rather thinner than the title would suggest.
 He summarized Kandel's view as "the 'American' monster is them, while the Polish monster is us", although he is not convinced by it.
 Other reviewers were more inclined to agree with Kandel.
 Zechenter observed that the motif unifying the work presented here "is identifiably Polish in the sense that it presents the monster condition as something that is actually not far removed from humanity and goodness, or even as the obverse of humanity".
 Little found Kandel's discussion of the differences of the concepts of monsters in Poland and American media useful, noting that according to Kandel, American monsters are generally portrayed as fearful enemies whose defeat reaffirms our humanity, whereas Polish ones blur the boundary between humans and monsters.
 He did however criticize Kandel's choice of examples, noting that effectively he seems to compare Polish literature to American cinema, rather than to American literature.

 Wodzyński observed that the topic of monsters in popular culture had recently become increasingly debated by literary scholars and critics, and as such, the translation of Polish works with that theme was timely.

 Awards

-Kandel received a nomination in 2012 (Note: The 2012 awards were described as given "for works published in 2011", although Kadel's story was published in 2010.)
-Science Fiction & Fantasy Translation Awards in the Short Story category for his translation of Sapkowski's story in this volume.
+Kandel received a nomination in the 2012 (Note: The 2012 awards were described as given "for works published in 2011", although Kandel's work was published in 2010.)
+Science Fiction & Fantasy Translation Awards in the Short Story category for his translation of Sapkowski's "Spellmaker" story in this volume.